cat101/rf433-to-rest/README.md

 <img src="images/sample%20remotes.jpg" width="50%">

 # About the software setup
 The server is written in NodeJS and uses restify to handle the HTTP connections.
-The webhook API leverages node-webhooks.
+The webhook API leverages [node-webhooks](https://github.com/roccomuso/node-webhooks).
 In order to install the server just clone the repository and do `npn install`.
-As part of the installation npn will clone the rcswitch repository and make a native RFSniffer.
+As part of the installation npn will clone the rcswitch repository and make a native RFSniffer (based [433Utils](https://github.com/ninjablocks/433Utils)).
 RFSniffer requires git, build-essential and WiringPi to be installed on the Raspberry Pi.

 # Using the REST bridge